 We will be practising our persuasive writing skills by promoting water safety to younger year groups.
-We are very excited to focus some of our Literacy sessions on poetry including shape poems and a performance poetry.
+We are very excited to focus some of our literacy sessions on poetry including 'The Sound Collector' poem by Roger McGough, focusing on verbs.
 Further to this, we will be enhancing our story writing skills through writing a warning story using 'The Barn' as a model.